aktikerem/Fast-Http/README.md

 # Fast-Http
-HTTP-HTTPS server writen in java with fast deployment using docker
+HTTP-HTTPS server writen in java with fast deployment